GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-116/index.md

 ---
 title: New in Chrome 116
 description: >
   Chrome 116 is rolling out now!
-Use the document picture in picture API to increase user productivity, improve performance by checking the notRestoredReasons property to optimize bfcache use, it is now easier to debug missing stylesheets in DevTools, and there’s plenty more.
+Use the document picture in picture API to increase user productivity, it is now easier to debug missing stylesheets in DevTools, and there’s plenty more.
 layout: 'layouts/blog-post.njk'
 date: 2023-08-15
+updated: 2023-08-18
 authors:
   - ajara
 hero: 'image/SeARmcA1EicLXagFnVOe0ou9cqK2/D40mYqd8kvfXSy2IxbVv.png'